castle/castle-java/README.md

 Furthermore, there is a [sample application](https://github.com/castle/castle-java-example) using Java Servlets and this SDK.

-To generate the javadoc documentation run:

-    mvn clean compile javadoc:javadoc

-The javadoc will be located inside the `target/site` directory.

-To check test coverage run:

-    mvn clean test jacoco:report

-The coverage report will be on the page `target/jacoco-ut/index.html`

 # Development branch

 Branch for development process.
 The castle-java-example application have a parallel dev branch for test proposes.